tommy-huroai/AOSCode/README.md

 ## Development Container

   AOSCode includes a Dev Container configuration.
 Docker or Codespaces should be provisioned with at least **4 cores and 6&nbsp;GB of RAM (8&nbsp;GB recommended)** to build the project.
 See [.devcontainer/README.md](.devcontainer/README.md) for details.

+## Distribution

+See [distribution instructions](docs/distribution.md) for steps to build the application for web, macOS, Windows and other platforms.

 ## License